jacketdembys/iksolver/README.md

-# On Solving the Inverse Kinematics of Redundant Robotic Manipulators with Skip Connections-based Neural Network Architectures
+# Example-based Learning of the Inverse Kinematics of Robotic Manipulators